Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Details of the simulation

 Figure~\ref{scint_tpb_surf} shows the simulation result for $^{210}$Po decays generated at the surface of the TPB layer, expected for the case when progeny of $^{222}$Rn are released in the argon and then adsorb to the surface layer.
 The left panel shows the case without any scintillator (region C simulated as acrylic), where a significant fraction of the events are found to populate the low-energy recoil region.
 The right panel shows the simulation result including region C, with a time constant of 500~$\mu$s.
 With the scintillator layer in place, all regions in which $\alpha$-particles can deposit energy are active, and so in all cases the observed energy is significantly above the low-energy region of interest.
 Without the scintillating layer, events from this region are particularly problematic, since roughness of the TPB surface, expected for thermally-deposited thin films~\cite{tpb_deposition_paper} leads to a difficult-to-model sharing of energy deposition between liquid argon and TPB~\cite{deap1_radon_paper}, both with different scintillation time constants.
 With the scintillating layer in place, events are effectively discriminated against, primarily by ensuring that the observed energy is above the region of interest.
 Similarly, events generated throughout the TPB layer (region B) will always deposit all of their energy in an active region and can be discriminated based on their observed energy, as seen in Fig.~\ref{scint_tpb}.

 Events generated in regions C or D can lose some of their energy in the inactive region D, and leave a small energy deposited in the scintillator (layer C), and so end up with energies in the region of interest.
 In these cases the slow decay time of the scintillator can be used to discriminate these events using PSD.
 Figure~\ref{scint_scint} shows a simulation for events generated uniformly in the scintillator (region C) and in the acrylic (region D).
 Low-energy events are those where most of the $\alpha$ energy is lost to the acrylic.
 Figure~\ref{scint_ydists} shows the distribution along $x$ (as defined in Fig.~\ref{concept}) of these events.
-For events generated in the scintillator only a small band near the interface between the scintillator and acrylic allows these events.
+For events generated in the scintillator, only a small band near the interface between the scintillator and acrylic allows these events.
 Events anywhere from the acrylic layer can lead to low energy deposition, either where most of the energy is lost in the acrylic near the scintillator, and a small-angle scatter into the scintillator deposits the appropriate energy, or from particles that lose most of their energy while traveling from a lateral distance that is close to their range.
 The level of discrimination for this class of events was evaluated as a function of the scintillator decay time and is shown in Fig.~\ref{rejvstau}.
 For decay times greater than approximately 300~ns, the discrimination power is greater than $10^{8}$.
-Effective discrimination does require the scintillator to have sufficient light output, although as long as observed energies are above the region of interest, the pulse-shape discrimination for events in regions C and D will be determined mostly by statistics of photon counting for a given decay constant, and so will be relatively independent of the yield.
+Effective discrimination does require the scintillator to have sufficient light output, which is guaranteed as long as observed energies of events from region B (TPB) are above the region of interest.
+In this case, the PSD strength for events in regions C and D (scintillator and acrylic) will be determined mostly by the decay time (statistics of prompt and late photon counting), and so will be relatively independent of the yield.